 - 300 ml Ale (chilled)

 - Take the 8g of nori sheets and break into rough pieces.
-Add the seaweed to a small food processor along with the 1 teaspoon of paprika, 1 teaspoon of garlic powder, 1 teaspoon, 1 teaspoon of celery salt and 1/2 a teaspoons of mustard powder.
+Add the seaweed to a small food processor along with the 1 teaspoon of paprika, 1 teaspoon of garlic powder, 1/2 a teaspoon of celery salt and 1/2 a teaspoon of mustard powder.
 Blitz the seaweed into flakes.

-- Place the 450g of drained banana blossom in a large tupperware and sprinkle it with the spiced seaweed flakes.
-Then pour over enough water to completely cover the banana blossom, seal the tupperware and refrigerate for at least an hour.
+- Place the 450g of drained banana blossom in a large Tupperware and sprinkle it with the spiced seaweed flakes and 1 tablespoon of soy sauce.
+Then pour over enough water to completely cover the banana blossom, seal the Tupperware and refrigerate for at least an hour.

 - Whilst your banana blossom is marinating in the fridge, make the batter.
 Mix together the 230g of plain flour and 2 teaspoons of baking powder in a large mixing bowl.
 Slowly pour in the ale, whisking into flour until you have a smooth and thick batter.
 Refrigerate the batter until needed.